-- MSA LLC will continue to evaluate and handle cumulative trauma claims in accordance with its existing defense strategy; - The number and effect of co-defendant bankruptcies will not materially change in the future; - No material changes in medical science occur with respect to cumulative trauma product liability claims; and - No material changes in law occur with respect to cumulative trauma product liability claims including, in particular, no material state or federal tort reform actions affecting such claims. - 81
+- MSA LLC will continue to evaluate and handle cumulative trauma claims in accordance with its existing defense strategy; - The number and effect of co-defendant bankruptcies will not materially change in the future; - No material changes in medical science occur with respect to cumulative trauma product liability claims; and - No material changes in law occur with respect to cumulative trauma product liability claims including, in particular, no material state or federal tort reform actions affecting such claims.

 At December 31, 2016, there was an \$11.1 million reserve for cumulative trauma product liability claims, of which \$3.6 million related to claims settled but not yet paid and \$7.5 million related to the estimated value of claims that had been asserted but not yet resolved.
 This reserve was increased by \$170.0 million to \$181.1 million as of December 31, 2017, of which \$70.0 million related to asserted cumulative trauma product liability claims (\$54.5 million for claims settled but not yet paid and \$15.5 million for the estimated value of claims asserted but not yet resolved) and \$111.1 million related to estimated IBNR cumulative trauma product liability claims.
 The bulk of the increase in the reserve relating to claims settled but not yet paid resulted from the August 2017 settlement of certain coal dust claims described above.
 The amount included in the reserve for IBNR cumulative trauma product liability claims represents the estimated value of such claims if the most likely potential outcome with respect to each of the assumptions described above is applied.
 The reserve does not include amounts which will be spent to defend the claims covered by the reserve.
 Defense costs are recognized in the Consolidated Statement of Income as incurred.
-At December 31, 2017, \$48.6 million of the reserve for asserted cumulative trauma product liability claims is recorded in the Other noncurrent liabilities line.
-All of the reserve for IBNR claims as of December 31, 2017 is recorded in the Other noncurrent liabilities line.
-All of the liability as of December 31, 2016 was recorded in the Insurance and product liability line within other current liabilities line.
+At December 31, 2017, \$48.6 million of the reserve for asserted cumulative trauma product liability claims is recorded in the Insurance and product liability line within other current liabilities in the Condensed Consolidated Balance Sheet and the remainder, \$21.4 million, is recorded in the Other noncurrent liabilities line.
 All of the liability line within other current liabilities line.
-All of the liability line within other current liabilities line.
-All of the liability as of December 31, 2016 was recorded in the Insurance and product liability line within other current liabilities line.
-All of the liability line within other current liabilities line.
-All of the liability line within
+All of the liability line within other current liabilities.